 What can we learn from the story of the Levite and his concubine?Question: "What can we learn from the story of the Levite and his concubine?"

 Answer: The concluding chapters of Judges highlight the fact that everyone did what was right in his own eyes (Judges 17:6; 21:25).
-The account of the Levite and his concubine begins in Judges 19.
-The Levite’s concubine had run away and been unfaithful to him.
-From the start, there is the problem of a Levite (from the priestly tribe) having a concubine, and then there is the problem of the woman being involved in a sexual relationship with someone else.
+One of the stories that demonstrate the chaos and lawlessness of the time is the account of the Levite and his concubine, which begins in Judges 19.
+The Levite had a concubine who had run away and been unfaithful to him.
+From the very start, there is the problem of a Levite (of the priestly tribe) having a concubine, and then there is the problem of the woman being involved in a sexual relationship with someone not her husband.

-The Levite placed her body on his donkey and traveled home.
-He then cut her body into 12 pieces—one for each tribe of Israel—and sent the pieces throughout the land.
-The striking response was, “Such a thing has never been seen or done, not since the day the Israelites came up out of Egypt.
+The Levite picked up the concubine’s body and placed it on his donkey and traveled home.
+He then cut up her body into twelve pieces—one for each tribe of Israel—and sent the pieces throughout the land.
+The macabre packages provoked the intended response; everyone who learned of the crime began talking: “Such a thing has never been seen or done, not since the day the Israelites came up out of Egypt.
 Just imagine!
 We must do something!
 So speak up!”
 (Judges 19:30).

-The tribes of Israel (minus Benjamin) came together and decided to have the men who killed the concubine put to death.
-But when they confronted the people of Benjamin, the Benjamites refused to turn the guilty men over for their crimes (Judges 20:12–14).
-A civil war erupted, with the tribe of Benjamin eventually being defeated.
+The tribes of Israel (minus Benjamin) came together and decided to have the men who raped and murdered the Levite’s concubine put to death.
+But when they confronted the people of Benjamin, the Benjamites chose to protect the guilty parties and refused to turn them over for justice (Judges 20:12–14).
+A civil war erupted, and the tribe of Benjamin was eventually defeated.
 All but 600 men of Benjamin were killed (Judges 12:47–48).

-Judges 21 records the aftermath of this war.
-After a period of mourning, the nation’s leaders sought to find a way to keep the tribe of Benjamin alive.
-Their answer was to punish the city of Jabesh-gilead, who did not respond to the call to gather against the Benjamites.
-The punishment was that the 600 Benjamite men were allowed to steal young women from Jabesh-gilead to take as their wives.
+Judges 21 records the aftermath of the war over the Levite and his concubine.
+After a period of mourning, the leaders of the other eleven tribes sought to find a way to keep the tribe of Benjamin alive.
+Their solution was to punish the city of Jabesh Gilead, who did not respond to the call to gather against the Benjamites.
+The punishment was that the 600 Benjamite men were allowed to steal young women from Jabesh Gilead to take as their wives.

 Recommended Resource: NIV Application Commentary Judges/Ruth by K. Lawson Younger.